 We are a pilot, a teacher, a fat cat and 3 kids who sold our 4 bedroom house, got rid of most of our belongings and moved aboard a Nordhavn 50 (Hull #20).
-Subscribe with your email to follow our journey as we cruise the peaks and troughs of this exciting adventure from Seattle to Mexico through Rhode Island.
+Subscribe with your email to follow our journey as we cruise the peaks and troughs of this exciting adventure from Seattle to Mexico through Rhode Island and on to who knows where?!
 On Instagram, Facebook and Youtube: mvnoeta